It’s tradition! Here are our annual reflections…

 Brad-Casual/Athletic.
 A lot of Spartan wear.

-Katie-A lot of tunics, leggings, jeans, knee-high boots, and therapy clothes.
+Katie-A lot of tunics, leggings, skinny jeans, knee-high boots, animal prints, earrings, scarves, and work out clothes.

 What kept you sane?

-Katie-Music, exercise, Brad, My Mom, my family, my friends, Dr. Rosen, Larry, my teaching partner, Zondra, a strong support system, writing, social networking, positive people, laughing, my faith.
+Katie-Music, my happy places, sleep, exercise, Brad, my Mom, my family, my friends, inspirational stories, good people, Dr. Rosen, Larry, my teaching partner, Zondra, a strong support system, writing, social networking, positive people, laughing, my faith.

 What political issue stirred you the most?